birhanu-eshete/SPIF/README.md

 - Python 2.7 - http://www.python.org/
 - OpenPyXL library - http://packages.python.org/openpyxl/
 - PyPDF - http://pybrary.net/pyPdf/
+- pmw  -http://sourceforge.net/projects/pmw/files/Pmw/ (This is mandatory to run the GUI version)

 ##Operating System
 This script is indepent of the host platform (Windows, Linux or MacOS).
 All it needs is a Python interpretor.